honeycombio/refinery/tools/convert/rules.md

 ### FieldList

-FieldList is the list of fields to use to create the key for the dynamic sampler.

-FieldList is a list of all the field names to use to form the key that will be handed to the dynamic sampler.
+A list of all the field names to use to form the key that will be handed to the dynamic sampler.
 The combination of values from all of these fields should reflect how interesting the trace is compared to another.
 A good field selection has consistent values for high-frequency, boring traffic, and unique values for outliers and interesting traffic.
 Including an error field (or something like HTTP status code) is an excellent choice.
 Using fields with very high